 May there be kindness in your gaze when you look within. ~John O’Donohue

 Perhaps influenced by my Italian American family, navigating social conflicts and finding my place in a multigenerational household offered early training in perspective-taking.
-Those roots—and over two decades in education—shaped how I came to mindfulness: not as an escape from life, but as a way to meet it more honestly.
+Those roots—and more than two decades in education—shaped how I came to mindfulness: not as an escape from life, but as a way to meet it more honestly.

 Mindfulness Mentoring — an invitation